Kunde21/markdownfmt/markdown/testfiles/lists.input.md

 6. 6
 7. 7
 8. 8
 9. 9
 10. 10
 11. 11
     - now
     - I
+12.   might
-    - need
+      1.  need
-    - more
+      2.   more
-    - spaces for nesting
+      3.  spaces for nesting

 Spacing: